David Cotton (ice hockey): Professional

 On March 24, 2020, Cotton concluded his collegiate career and signed with the Carolina Hurricanes to an entry-level contract alongside his brother.
 His two-year, two-way contract was worth $700,000 in 2020-21 and $832,500 in 2021–22 at the NHL level and $70,000 at the American Hockey League (AHL) level.
 When the AHL resumed play in 2021, Cotton and Jason were reassigned to the Chicago Wolves and eventually became the second set of brothers to play in the same game for the Wolves.

 As a free agent following his entry-level contract with the Hurricanes, Cotton was later signed approaching the 2022–23 season, to a one-year AHL contract for the inaugural season of the Coachella Valley Firebirds on September 22, 2022.
 Cotton made just two appearances with the Firebirds over the opening quarter of the season before he was traded by Coachella to the San Diego Gulls in exchange for future considerations on December 8, 2022.

+As a free agent from the Gulls, Cotton was unable to secure an AHL contract, opting to sign a deal with the Florida Everblades of the ECHL on August 29, 2023.
+In the 2023–24 season, Cotton registered just 2 assists through the opening 7 games with the Everblades, before he was traded to the Kansas City Mavericks on November 26, 2023.